NVIDIA/NeMo-Aligner/docs/user-guide/knowledge-distillation.rst

     .. tab-item:: Nemotron 8B Teacher
         :sync: key2

         #.
 Download the `Llama3-8B LLM model and tokenizer <https://huggingface.co/meta-llama/Meta-Llama-3-8B>`__ into the model's folder.
-You can use the HuggingFace CLI for this:
+You can use the Hugging Face CLI for this:

             .. code-block:: bash
                huggingface-cli download nvidia/nemotron-3-8b-chat-4k-sft --local-dir teacher_checkpoint